-Is that a compromise you’re willing to make?
+Is the “no sports, no local TV” a compromise you’re willing to make?
 Our Philo review will dig into the features of this brand new internet TV service to help you decide whether Philo is right for you.

-Philo may be new to most streamers, but it’s been around for several years.
+Philo may be unfamiliar to most cord-cutters, but it’s been around for several years.
 For most of its history, Philo provided streaming TV services to universities.

 After hiring Facebook co-founder Andrew McCollum to be its CEO, Philo landed investments from HBO, Discovery Communications, A+E Networks and other media companies.

 That support let Philo put together a new kind of live TV streaming service.
 Rather than try to reproduce the cable experience over the internet, Philo chose to serve certain kinds of customers.

 Many cord-cutters walked away from cable because they were tired of paying for sports channels they never watched.
 Others get all the local TV they need using a TV antenna so don’t need everything services like Sling TV offer.

 Philo meets these cord-cutters’ needs by offering an affordable live-TV streaming service with a focused channel lineup, which eschews both sports and local broadcast networks, both of which are very expensive to carry.
 The result?
 A very low-cost TV service focused on entertainment, educational, and lifestyle networks.

 With a large package of channels that keeps growing well beyond its price, Philo is a strong contender in the cord-cutting market for new subscribers.
 Some may balk at the lack of sports and local TV broadcast networks, but this niche service is just that: niche.
 It provides a unique opportunity for those who want access to entertainment-focused cable TV channels to get them at a price that’s more easily affordable.